waiting-for-dev/warden-jwt_auth/README.md

 ```

 **Important**: You are encouraged to delimit your regular expression with `^` and `$` to avoid unintentional matches.

+As for `dispatch_requests` there's an optional third element for the array of `revocation_requests` too, a regular expression to match something in the request body.

 Besides, you need to configure which revocation strategy will be used for each scope.
 If a string is supplied, the revocation strategy will first be looked up as a constant.